Vutsuak16/Vutsuak16.github.io/_posts/2016-12-25-simple-sort.md

 ### What is this post about.?

-I was pouring myself over a few sorting algorithms like quicksort,mergesort etc. Then randomly a sorting idea dawned upon me.
+One day I was pouring myself over a few sorting algorithms like quicksort,mergesort etc. The in an instant a sorting idea dawned upon me.
-I am having absolutely no copyright issue on this algorithm, it in all probability would have been in existence, but it was random for me.
+The idea by no means is unique, it in all probability would have been in existence, but it was random for me.

 ### How it works

 The algorithm uses basic iteration to sort elements in a list or an array.
 The loop ranges from the minimum element in the array to the max element.
 In the process all the intermediate elements are covered.
-It the checks if the iterating element is present in the array, if True it simple prints it or adds it to a new list
+It the checks if the iterating element is present in the array, if True it simply prints it or adds it to a new list

 ### Code